Last Updated on May 19, 2023 by River Tree Farms

 This is a seasoned wok made with a heavy-duty iron.
 Iron is prone to rusting, so seasoning helps it big time.

 How do I know if my wok is seasoned?

-If you bought your wok from a reliable and trusted market, it undoubtedly would be seasoned.
-A seasoned wok will look mottled (marked with spots or a different shade of color) such that you could even think you have ruined the pan.
+It undoubtedly would be seasoned if you bought your wok from a reliable and trusted market.
+A seasoned wok will look mottled (marked with spots or a different shade of color), so you could even think you have ruined the pan.

-A seasoned wok will be non-stick meaning you will not have burnt food when preparing your meals.
-The wok will heat evenly if it is properly seasoned because it undergoes a uniform treatment.
+A seasoned wok will be non-stick, meaning you will not have burnt food when preparing your meals.
+The wok will heat even if it is properly seasoned because it undergoes a uniform treatment.